My name is Amy Cathryn Baldis—I am a psychic medium and fine artist.

 Drawing before I could write, I have been an artist my whole life.
-I pursued a degree focusing in Graphic Design, but my deepest passions always lead me back to fine art.
+I pursued a degree focusing in Graphic Design, but my deepest passions always leads me back to fine art...and my intuition.

 I am an American Fine Artist and psychic consultant.
 As an artist, I specialize primarily in Illustration and Watercolors.
 As a psychic I specialize in mediumship, tarot and life readings.
 I graduated Magna Cum Laude from the University of Montevallo in 2010 with a B.F.A. in Fine Art and minoring in Art History.
 In December 2016 I graduated from the Sandy Anastasi System for Psychic Development.

 I call Birmingham Alabama my hometown, but currently reside in Atlanta, Georgia.

 Ever since I was little, I always had the uncanny ability to understand people deeply and empathically.
 It wasn’t until later in life I realized I had special gifts and decided to set out on my spiritual path.
 Eventually, I began honing my skills and gained the confidence I needed to start intuitively helping others.
 I am a certified psychic medium, energy reader, a certified level III Usui Reiki master.
 I'm also an empath, tarot reader, clairvoyant, clairsentient and intuitive with almost 10 years of experience since embracing my gifts.
 My readings are empowering and kid-friendly.